erickhun/blog/content/posts/investing-from-taiwan.md

 ### Make sure to change to tier pricing instead of fix
 By default, the fixed pricing is set in Interactive brokers.
-It make sense if your order are over USD 8,000 (~228k TWD) .
-By switching to a tiered pricing, I've saved hundred of USD by doing this simple change.
+It only makes sense if your orders are over USD 8,000 (~228k TWD).
+If below, I recommend you to switch to the tier pricing.
+I've saved hundred of USD by doing this simple change.

 ### Send money to Interactive Brokers from Taiwan
 To be able to purchase ETFs on interactive brokers, you'll need to fund you account.
-Interactive Brokers will provide you a Citibank account to .
-Don't forget to indicate your .The
+Interactive Brokers will provide you a Citibank account to send you fund.
+Follow carefully the instructions Don't forget to indicate your reference number

-If you receive salary in an US bank account, it's free and easy.
+If you receive salary in an US bank account, it's free and easy to send your USD to the account.

 If you receive money on a Taiwanese bank account, you'll need  with the lowest fees to